JulioPDX/nxos_spine_leaf/readme.md

 ### `deploy.yaml`

 This file will kick off each role listed.
 Roles are broken out by function, again going with what made sense to me.
-These could probably be split off even more for more organization.
+These could probably be split off even more for organization.

 ```yaml
 ---